leather-io/mono/leather-nx/README.md

 Behind the scenes Nx creates a graph of how all the packages link together which can be viewed running `npx nx graph` which shows an interactive version of our project graph

 In a larger monorepo this is useful to show all the paths between packages and their links

+An example of this working to help devs:
+- checkout a new branch
+- make some changes
+- run `npx nx affected:graph` will show you what projects are affected by your change